c6o/docs/content/pubsub.md

 #### Content contract

-Content is trasmitted using a predefined message format.
+Content is transmitted using a predefined message format.
 Content is divided up into metadata and the actual content (payload).
 For the metadata portion, content must have a unique identifier, a time stamp, and indicate the JSON schema that its payload adheres to.
-Content can have custom labels or tags, and custom headers, both of which are optional and are provided for customer usage.
-If applicable, can specify a time to live, which is the shelf life for which the content is useful.
+Content can have custom labels (or tags) and custom headers, both of which are optional and are provided for customer specific needs.
+If applicable, customer's can specify a time to live, which is the shelf life for which the content is useful.
+Finally, it's possible to partition content by grouping content with other similar content.

+*** Need to talk about what grouping does

 ``` protobuf
 message client.Message {